 Treatment for Adults/Orthodontic Options for Adults

 Adults Can Wear Braces Too

-It is a common misconception that “only teenagers” wear braces, and the reality is that approximately 1 out of 5 people have orthodontic treatment in adulthood.
+It is a common misconception that “only teenagers” wear braces, but the reality is that approximately 1 out of 5 people have orthodontic treatment in adulthood.
 With new esthetic options that are less obvious than traditional metal braces, more adults are being treated today than ever before.
-These exciting options include clear braces, which camouflage seamlessly in the mouth, Invisalign and lingual braces, which are often not noticed at all!
+One popular option is Invisalign, which is often not noticed at all!